The Steel Trap: Reception

 When the film was released, The New York Times film critic Bosley Crowther offered qualified praise, writing, "The Steel Trap, which came to Loew's State yesterday, is a straight exercise in the build-up of cold, agonizing suspense ...
 As a purely contrived generation of runaway anxiety, this little melodrama amounts to a skillful and no-lost-motion job—so long as the innocent observer doesn't stop to think and check up. ...
 Indeed, it's an entertaining picture—the entertainment, however, being of the sort enjoyed by the man who hit himself on the head with a hammer because it felt so good when he stopped."

 Variety magazine wrote of the film, "Andrew Stone's direction of his own story emphasizes suspense that is leavened with welcome chuckles of relief in telling the improbable but entertaining events."

+Critic Leonard Maltin gives The Steel Trap two-and-a-half stars (out of four), terming it a "trim caper" film; and Spencer Selby's Dark City: The Film Noir calls it a "tense, realistic thriller."

 Has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.